AmeerRizvi/xdeployer/PREPARE-EC2.md

 1. The script connects to your EC2 instance via SSH
 2. It detects the Linux distribution
 3. It checks if each required software is already installed
+   - For Node.js: If version 22.x or higher is already installed, it skips installation
+   - For PM2: If already installed, it updates to the latest version
+   - For Bun: If already installed, it updates to the latest version
-4. It installs any missing software using the appropriate method
+4. It installs or updates software using the appropriate method
+5. It configures PM2 log rotation for daily rotation with no log deletion
-5. It verifies each installation by checking the version
+6. It verifies each installation by checking the version

+### Version Handling

+The script intelligently handles existing software installations:

+- **Node.js**:

+  - If not installed: Installs Node.js 22.x (latest LTS)
+  - If older than 22.x: Upgrades to Node.js 22.x
+  - If 22.x or newer: Keeps the existing version

+- **PM2**:

+  - If not installed: Installs the latest version
+  - If already installed: Updates to the latest version
+  - In both cases: Configures log rotation

+- **Bun**:
+  - If not installed: Installs the latest version
+  - If already installed: Updates to the latest version using `bun upgrade`
+  - Ensures Bun is added to PATH in .bashrc and/or .zshrc

 ## Troubleshooting